fcguida/ColorSelector/README.md

 has to be the first web page launched for this to work.

-With a little reformatting (double to single quotes, and javascript newline escapes) you can create a pseudo xml data island, as done in the XmlColors.js file, that can be included in the main file.
+With a little reformatting (double to single quotes, and javascript newline escapes) you can create a pseudo xml data island, as done in the XmlColors.js file, that can be linked/included in the main file.

 # Usage